Fall (September) Enrollment

 Spring (January) Enrollment

-Students interested in January admission should call the Office of Admission to inqure about anticipated program openings before filing an application.
+Students interested in January admission should call the Admissions Office to inqure about anticipated program openings before filing an application.
 All auditions for January enrollment are normally by recorded audition.
 However, applicants may be asked to present a live audition based on their major and/or proximity to Boston.
-To prepare your recording, please refer to the appropriate Audition Requirements for your Major.
-If spring enrollment is available, admission decisions will be made on a rolling basis beginning November 15.
-January enrollment is not available in the Artist Diploma, Doctor of Musical Arts, Professional Piano Trio Training or Professional String Quartet Training programs.
+To prepare your recording, please refer to the appropriate Audition Requirements.
+Spring enrollment is not available in the Artist Diploma, Doctor of Musical Arts, Professional Piano Trio Training, or Professional String Quartet Training programs.

 Financial aid/scholarship for the January term is limited.
 In order to be considered for financial aid, applicants must submit the NEC Application for Financial Aid no later than October 15.
 U.S. citizens and permanent residents are also required to submit results from the Free Application for Federal Student Aid (FAFSA).
 For additional information on financial aid, please contact the Office of Financial Aid at (617) 585-1110.